- Cooking Is An Expression of Your Soul

 Balkan Chocolate Cake

 My uncle, I learned, loved chocolate cake and chocolate cake with nuts specifically.
-His love of chocolate cake inspired me to explore recipes that related to our common history.
-I discovered that our common Balkan, Croatian history has a long tradition of chocolate cake.
+His love of chocolate cake inspired me to explore Balkan cake recipes that related to our common history.
+I discovered that our shared Balkan, Croatian history has a long tradition of chocolate cake.
 These unique chocolate cakes almost always include some type of nut or nut paste in the recipe.
-Loving chocolate and nuts, uncle Vic was very eager to try each recipe I baked.
+Loving chocolate and nuts, Uncle Vic was very eager to try each recipe I baked.

 In honor of my father's family and specifically my Uncle Victor Vishnefske, I'm baking a Balkan chocolate cake to reminisce of times past and to create new oral and food traditions to be shared with my family.
 One of these cakes below I will rename Uncle Vic Cake. :)